drazen-nikolic/es-workshop/assignments/03-indexing-data.md

 #### Assignment 3-3

-Index some data and validate it is correct indexed:
+Index some data and validate it is correctly indexed:
 1. index blog articles by executing this pre-prepared query:
     ```javascript
     POST blog/articles/_bulk?refresh